evansbenj/2020_GBS.md/2023_permutations.md

 This is a script to do permutations that evaluate whether the locations of sex-linked regions is atypically far from the centers of chromosomes or from telomeres.

 The permutations randomly place the same-sized sex-linked regions for each species on the same chromosome.
-If the sex-linked region overlaps the beginning or the end of the chr, it is placed on the beginning or end of the chromosome.
+A random number is drawns between an interval that starts from (SL_length/2) and ends chr_length - (SL_length/2).
+This way the sex-linked region can not overlap with the beginning or the end of the chr.

-The test stat is (SL_center - chr_center/chr_length)^2 summed over each species
+The test stat is ((SL_center - chr_center)/chr_length)^2 summed over each species or for telomeres: ((SL_center - telomere_center)/chr_length)^2

 This way each chromosome is scaled to be the same length so each species counts the same.